LinuxBoot using coreboot, u-root and systemboot

 Building a suitable Linux kernel

-A sample config to use with Qemu can be downloaded here: linux-4.19.6-linuxboot.config.
+A sample config to use with QEMU can be downloaded here: linux-4.19.6-linuxboot.config.

 You need a relatively recent kernel.
 Ideally a kernel 4.16, to have support for VPD variables, but a 4.11 can do the job too, if you don't care about boot entries and want "brute-force" booting only.